seoh/99-Scala-Problems/docs/problems.ko.md

 Hints:

-1. The problem is not easy.
+1. The problem is not (쉬움).
 You will need some time to thoroughly understand it.
 So, don't give up too early!
 And remember that the objective is a clean solution, not just a quick-and-dirty hack!
 2. For efficiency reasons it is important, at least for larger puzzles, to sort